Dr Andy Baker – Managing Director

 Ian also has significant experience in providing freelance technical editing services in chemistry and materials science, revising scientific manuscripts prior to peer-reviewed publication to ensure that they were clear, accurate and met all required language, technical and formatting standards.

-Hannah is a consultant at Eden NE having joined after graduating from the University of Edinburgh in 2017 with an undergraduate degree in Ecological and Environmental Sciences.
+Hannah is a Senior Consultant at Eden NE having joined after graduating from the University of Edinburgh in 2017 with an undergraduate degree in Ecological and Environmental Sciences.
 She is currently working towards a Certificate of Professional Development in Radiation Protection through the University of Strathclyde.

 Hannah has supported projects in a variety of radioactive waste processing and disposal fields including those associated with waste inventory, safety cases and radiological assessment.
 She has contributed to a number of projects focussed on the management of both LLW and HAW.
 Hannah has worked on several RWM projects and has gained significant familiarity with the Disposal System Safety Case (DSSC), including Transport Safety Case, Operational Safety Case and Disposability Assessment Process.
 She has also provided support to a variety of projects for the LLW Repository Ltd’s Environmental Safety Case (ESC) and Inventory Teams, including carrying out a Periodic Review of the ESC as part of the 2020 Enhanced Periodic Review submission and developing forward inventories for the next major review of the ESC.
 Hannah has provided significant support to a major waste processing/recycling client where she has provided significant operational support and has gained experience of working on a Nuclear Licenced Site and developed knowledge of the associated waste consignment process.
 In her work at this client, Hannah has supported the Compliance Team and has worked on consignment documentation for landfill, incineration, metals treatment outside the UK, and disposal at the LLWR.
 This has enabled here to develop a thorough understanding of waste treatment and consignment both throughout the UK and overseas.